 The terms breast augmentation and breast implants can be used interchangeably, both terms refer to the procedure of inserting an implant in the breast to increase your bust line by one or more bra cup sizes.

-There are many reasons women decide to have their breast augmented.
+There are many reasons women decide to get breast augmentation in Houston.
 Dr. Mark Schusterman, our double board-certified surgeon, has performed hundreds of breast enhancement procedures to help women accomplish the following:

 Saline implants may be less costly than silicone implants, however, most patients report than silicone implants look and feel more natural.
 The pre-filled gel inside the silicone shell can vary in density, much like natural breast tissue.